privacyguides/privacyguides.org/docs/email-clients.md

     ![Neomutt logo](/assets/img/email-clients/mutt.svg){ align=right }

     NeoMutt is an open-source command line mail reader (or MUA) for Linux and BSD.
 It's a fork of [Mutt](https://en.wikipedia.org/wiki/Mutt_(email_client)) with added features.

-    !!! info
     Neomut is a text-based client that has a steep learning curve.
 It is however, very customizable.

     [Visit neomutt.org](https://neomutt.org){ .md-button .md-button--primary }